Human trafficking and modern slavery

-We have specialist anti-trafficking officers in London, the north-west and the east Midlands.
-They can give more complex support to people and are also able to help other frontline workers.
+We have specialist anti-trafficking officers throughout the UK.
+They provide support to trafficked people and can advise other front-line workers.

 People who are trafficked are often separated from their families, and sometimes unable to find them.
 We can help them look for their loved ones and, if eligible, be reunited with them.